 Is there a way to achieve better measurability?

 -There is, but it requires enough good readiness by the customers, historically accumulated data plus a slightly deeper analysis.
-In addition, we need the customer to let us go further down the process.
-So, at a preliminary stage we can dig deeper.
+Besides, we need the customer to let us go further down the process.
+So, at a preliminary stage, we can dig deeper.
 That’s not easy.
 The trust between a customer and a supplier must be at a very high level.
 Not everyone is open to giving such information.

 Is Bulgaria the focus market for Sappience or are you just based here?